IOsonata/HciController/README-commands.md

 # HCI command coverage

-The dispatch table in `src/hci_sdc_nrfxlib.cpp` goes from 18 commands to 56.
+The dispatch table in `src/hci_sdc_nrfxlib.cpp` carries 56 commands.
 Everything not listed there is answered with Unknown HCI Command, so the table is the controller's actual capability.

-## Added
+## Supported

 Link control
     0x0406  Disconnect                              status